-Beta3-adrenergic agonists are a relatively new drug for OAB that work by relaxing the bladder muscle in the wall of the bladder by stimulating the beta3 receptors that are found on the surface of the muscle cells.
+Beta3-adrenergic agonists are relatively new drugs for OAB that work by relaxing the bladder muscle in the wall of the bladder by stimulating the beta-3 receptors that are found on the surface of the muscle cells.
 This relaxation of the bladder muscle helps to increase the capacity of the bladder to hold urine.
 In turn, this reduces the need to pass urine.
-The most common adverse events observed with Mirabegron in clinical trials were hypertension, nasopharyngitis, and urinary tract infection.
+The most common adverse events observed in clinical trials were hypertension, nasopharyngitis, and urinary tract infection.